QuantEcon/quantecon-book-theme/README.md

 2. Run `pytest` in your command line, which will then generate a new file.
 Check if the file is at par with your expectations, contains elements which you added/modified.

 Now future pytests will test against this file, and the subsequent tests should pass.

+## Contributing Guide

+The docs for the contributing guide of this repository: https://github.com/QuantEcon/quantecon-book-theme/blob/master/docs/contributing.md